SanUSB/EspGpio/README.md

 In the installed EspGpio library folder there is an example for testing this proposed tool called EspGpioStart.ino.

-The source dependencies of the EspGpio tool are the Firebase libraries:
+The EspGpio tool already includes dependencies for the Firebase libraries:

 https://github.com/SanUSB/Firebase_ESP32_Client (old library tested) of https://github.com/mobizt/Firebase-ESP32